-The municipalities Municipalities will develop a shared webpage that will list the members of -the Assembly, a detailed agenda including all speakers and resources, and the -Assembly's Terms of Reference.
-Following each Assembly meeting, a brief -summary of its activities and progress will be posted.
+The municipalities Municipalities will develop a shared webpage that will list the members of -the Assembly, a detailed agenda including all speakers and resources, and the Assembly's Terms of Reference.
+Following each Assembly meeting, a brief summary of its activities and progress will be posted.

-6.2 Interim Directions Document
+Interim Directions Document

-As early as possible in their processFollowing its second meeting, the Assembly will issue a brief directions - document listing its draft values, and the issues or questions that the Assembly -believes deserve further study and consideration-during their deliberations.
+As early as possible in their process, the Assembly will issue a brief directions document listing its draft values, and the issues or questions that the Assembly believes deserve further study and consideration during their deliberations.

-6.3 Final Report
+Final Report

-The Assembly will deliver its Final Report to the Municipal Councils of Saanich and Victoriareport to the Municipalities no later than 45 days after the last Assembly meeting.
-April 2020.
-The report -will include a letter from the ChairFacilitator, an overview of the process, and the -proposed values, identified issues and final recommendations of the Assembly. -It will also include an Appendixappendix that will containcontains copies of all materials -considered by the Assembly, a list of the members of the Assembly, and any correspondence provided by individual members and a "Minority Report" ("minority report" that documents any dissenting perspectives.
+The Assembly will deliver its Final Report to the Municipal Councils of Saanich and Victoria no later than 45 days after the last Assembly meeting.
+The report will include a letter from the ChairFacilitator, an overview of the process, and the proposed values, identified issues and final recommendations of the Assembly.
+It will also include an Appendixappendix that will contains copies of all materials considered by the Assembly, a list of the members of the Assembly, and any correspondence provided by individual members and a "Minority Report'minority report' that documents any dissenting perspectives.